net-ml/net-ml.github.io/_posts/2024-03-18-netdiffusion.md

 tags: machine-learning network-data synthetic-data
 author: "Xi (Chase) Jiang"
 ---
+See our open-sourced repo for implementation details: https://github.com/noise-lab/NetDiffusion_Generator

 In the world of machine learning (ML) for network management and security, the scarcity of high-quality, labeled network datasets has always been a major bottleneck.